mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 ## Serialize a trinary polynomial

 This function (called pack_S3 by the reference code) converts a trinary polynomial into a byte string.
+It works by taking the coefficients in groups of 5, and packing each such group into a byte.

 This function takes the n-1 coefficients in sets of 5; it converts the five coefficients c0, c1, c2, c3, c4 into the values 0, 1 or 2.
 This it sums up the